Fusioon/BeefLSP/README.md

  ## Linux
  On linux the Lsp executeable is best left where it gets compiled to, as it needs a relative project structure around it.
- There are 2 solutions to still make it work:
+ There are 3 solutions to still make it work:
  - Add the entire IDE/dist directory to the path
+ - Create a symlink to BeefLsp inside directory that is in PATH
  - Leave a script that calls the Lsp executeable with all input parameters in the path and name it the same as the executeable
  `/home/User/Beef/IDE/dist/BeefLsp "$@"`

 ## FAQ
  - **How to edit project / workspace settings?**